 TMZ captured footage of the shooting’s aftermath.
 The video focuses on a “distraught and sobbing Andy Dick.”
 It paints Ricco as an unstable stranger without mentioning that he was a well-respected business owner from the shop around the corner or that he had befriended Andy Dick.
 Dick appeared to be crying for attention in the video, and a white female witness can be seen laughing as she speaks to a cop while holding her hand in the shape of a gun as she gestures wildly with it.
 Worst of all, the video shows paramedics inching along slowly even though Ricco was bleeding from a bullet wound to the head.

 The video does not help clarify anything.
 It only raises more questions.
 Where was the urgency?
 Where was the empathy?
-Where was the desire to clear up inconsistencies in the suicide story?
+Where was the desire to clear up inconsistencies in this “suicide” story?

 Did a LEFT-HANDED man really shoot himself in the right side of the head?
 Even the existence of the video raises questions.
 How did TMZ find out about this incident?
 Who shot the video?
 How much were they paid for the footage?

-We’ve reached out to TMZ for answers to those questions even before the police dropped the case.
-But unfortunately, TMZ declined to follow up on the matter by completely ignoring our concerns without any interest in offering condolences or helping to clarify the situation, or easing anybody’s pain.
+We have reached out to TMZ for answers to those questions even before the police dropped the case.
+Unfortunately, TMZ declined to follow up on the matter by completely ignoring our concerns without any interest in offering condolences or helping to clarify the situation, or easing anybody’s pain.
 As they saw it, the story had passed.
 The Black guy was dead, and their interest had only been in the sobbing white, fringe “celebrity” anyway.

 Throughout this traumatic incident, the police's demeanor and the silence of TMZ send the same tired message that we have heard so many times before, Black lives don’t matter.

 They are wrong.
-Black lives do matter, and the violent death of Ricco Ashford matters.
+Black lives do matter, and the violent death of Ricco matters.

 Ricco’s story needs to be told correctly.
-He was not the deranged, suicidal nobody from a celebrity gossip site.
+He was not the deranged, suicidal nobody portrayed by some lame celebrity gossip site.

 Ricco was a force of light, an upbeat spirit, a success story, a role model, and a loving father.
 His positive and encouraging attitude brought smiles to the faces around him.
 Even in the line of work he chose, Ricco literally made those smiles sparkle with gems, diamonds, and gold.
 He had followed his creative passions to start his own business, BLKMRKT, designing and crafting custom grills and bespoke jewelry.
 The business allowed him to support himself and his son Nolan, to whom he was the sole provider.

 It seemed that there was nothing Ricco couldn’t accomplish.
 He was a BMX rider who also enjoyed making music and expressing his creativity in various ways.
 Ricco made anything seem possible with effortless ease.
-Everyone felt he had so much potential yet to unlock, and he made everyone around him feel that way about themselves.
+He had so much potential yet to unlock, and he made everyone around him feel that way about themselves.

 Ricco always encouraged us to embrace our differences to work together.
 He was quick to lend a hand to help others overcome their obstacles, and he always pushed those around him to pursue their passions.